YARC-Official/YARG/docs/song_sync.md

 ##### Play/Pause Delay Differences
 When resuming, the delay before the audio starts is dictated by the platform-specific `StartupLatency`:
 - **macOS:** Determined by `Bass.Info.Latency` (`DeviceOutputLatency`).
+- **Windows:** Device buffer length plus one device period and one BASS update period.
 - **Other Platforms:** Determined by the configured `Bass.DeviceBufferLength`.

 #### Speed Changes (Practice Mode Slider)